|

 discovered my poor accuracy wasn't because of a poor barrel (or my

-my cartridge loads not matched to the harmonic vibrations of my barrel.
+my cartridge loads not matched to the harmonic characteristics of my

 Up until recently I didn't realize just how critical barrel

-harmonics are and I had never tried to adjust my loads to match my
+harmonics are and so I had never tried to adjust my loads to match my

-cartridges up with some IMR 4320 powder that I've had
+cartridges up with some old IMR 4320 powder.
+Because IMR

-powder, I only loaded the cartridges with 40 grains.
-I also
+powder, I loaded the cartridges with only 40 grains.
+Armed with

 difference.
 The cartridges loaded with IMR 4320 powder